sara-nl/ACES-Training/README.md

 ## Technology requisites
 To follow the tutorial you need a python distribution and access to a couchdb instance.
-In our tutorial we make us e of the lisa-cluster.
+In our tutorial we make use of the lisa-cluster.
 On lisa execute

 ```sh
 easy_install --user couchdb